 Keep in mind, that Cork only has a population of 125,000 so it is much smaller than other cities that I have visited with extensive street art such as Valencia in Spain (population 800,000), Los Angeles (population 4 million) and Sao Paulo in Brazil (population 12 million).
 The quality of the artistic expression on the city streets of Cork are all the more impression for its diminutive size.

-Travelling around the West Coast of Ireland, I loved the candy-coloured buildings in the little villages I passed through.
+Travelling around the West Coast of Ireland on a bite-size Irish road trip, I loved the candy-coloured buildings in the little villages I passed through.
 I don’t think there’s much of a difference between that sort of color-strewn village buildings and Cork City’s murals.

 Here are some of my favourite pieces of street art in Cork City.